 As the above icons convey, Colorado public four-year colleges and universities consider a mix of factors in making freshman admission decisions:

-For students applying fall 2019 and after (for the high school graduating class of 2019 and after): Colleges/Universities share the average GPA and ACT/SAT ranges for students they have admitted.
-(Click here to see these ranges for each public four-year institution.)
-As an example,“50 percent of admitted students had between a 3.0 – 3.5 GPA, and 1040 – 1300 SAT.”
-The online admission standards tool provides the 50 percent mid-range.
+This chart provides the average GPA and ACT/SAT ranges for students Colorado colleges and universities have admitted.
+For example, “50 percent of admitted students had between a 3.0 -3.5 GPA and 1040 – 1300 SAT.”
+The online admission standards tool provides this 50 percent mid-range.

 Four-year colleges in Colorado know that academic preparation, especially in English and math, will make you more likely to be successful in college.
 The Higher Education Admission Recommendations (HEAR) detail the number of high school courses in each subject area it is recommended you complete to be a competitive candidate for admission—see the chart below.

 If you have challenged yourself by successfully completing Honors, AP, IB or college-level courses in high school, this will strengthen your application even more!

 And if you successfully completed a capstone project or some other alternative form of education at your high school, colleges will consider it under your academic preparation review, provided it is included on your high school transcript.